Poems and Stories

 yup

-STORIES AND OTHER TRUE NONSENSE by title
+STORIES IN RHYME AND OTHER TRUE NONSENSE by title

 A bright, cheery song